 For additional veterans-related resources, go to bucky.bates.ctc.edu/Veterans.
 If you're interested in learning more about your VA benefits, check out our Financial Aid Office website.

 Child Care Center--Open to students and employees, our childcare center offers affordable care for children ages 1-5 years old, with drop-in care for school-age children.
 Since women veterans are often the primary caregiver for their children, it's important to have a convenient and affordable daycare option available.

 Disability Support Services--If you have a documented disability, our DSS can help.
 Whether you suffer from a physical or mental disability, DSS will address attitudinal or procedural barriers, or any need for academic adjustments or auxiliary aids or services.

-Stop by the Student Veterans Center at the Downtown Campus, Room E304 (across from the Diversity Center), to find out how we can help.
+Stop by the Veterans Resource Center at the Downtown Campus, Room E304 (across from the Diversity Center), to find out how we can help.

 Other services we can connect you with:

 Free counseling and help is available to those who need it.
 Visit the sites below for more information.

 - Washington State Department of Veterans Affairs PTSD Counseling Program, 1.800.562.2308, www.dva.wa.gov/ptsd_counseling.html